 Children who received a Menveo vaccination as part of the targeted program, and have moved to another area within WA, can be provided the vaccinations required to complete the recommended dose schedule.
-Parents or immunisation providers need to contact the Population/Public Health Unit in the area where the child is now living, and they will organise the required vaccinations, see Population or Public Health Unit contact details.
+Parents or immunisation providers need to contact the Population/Public Health Unit in the area where the child is now living, and they will organise the required vaccinations, see Public or Population Health Units.